-Though a bit off the track, the kind of cheap local cooking known as “B-class gourmet (cheap local food)” from Japan, headed by kaiten conveyor belt sushi restaurants, seems to have become a world taste.
+Though a bit off the track, the kind of cheap local cooking known as "B-class gourmet (cheap local food), see the related article" from Japan, headed by kaiten conveyor belt sushi restaurants, seems to have become a world taste.
 SHIGEMITSU INDUSTRY (Kumamoto City) which developed the Ajisen Ramen chain of ramen (noodle) shops, one of the sources of Kumamoto ramen, has opened more than 520 ramen shops in 11 countries including China, America and Canada.
 Shirohato Foods (Moriguchi City, Osaka) which operates the takoyaki (grilled octopus) shop Tako-ya Dotonbori Kukuru, a big hit at the Shanghai Expo, opened its first shop in China in Shanghai last December.

 Another inimitably Japanese lifestyle service business, this one concerning weddings, has started its overseas expansion, this one being WATABE WEDDING (Shimogyo Ward, Kyoto), which has opened service centers in Hong Kong, Taiwan and Shanghai.

 More and more Japanese traditional arts and locally produced goods are taking a stab at overseas expansion.
 For example, IWACHU (Morioka City, Iwate Prefecture) is a top maker of traditional nambu tekki ironware which has been exporting iron kettles and small teapots since 1960.
 At one time in Europe nambu ironware was actually called IWACHU ware due to its strong popularity.